 - Bipolar II disorder is a less severe form of bipolar disorder.
 Bipolar II symptoms typically last for shorter periods and may be less intense.
 Bipolar II is the most common form of bipolar disorder.

 - Cyclothymic disorder is a less common form of bipolar disorder.
 Unlike bipolar I and II, depressive and hypomania symptoms are not severe or frequent enough to be categorized as episodes.

 Regardless of the severity of the symptoms, all types of bipolar disorder can be treated.

 According to the National Institute of Mental Health, a total of 4.4% of U.S. adults have bipolar disorder during their lifespan.
 Approximately 2.8% of U.S. adults have bipolar disorder a year.
 It is equally common with men and women.
 People with bipolar disorder are more likely to have other mental health conditions, such as anxiety disorders or substance use disorder (SUD).

 Why Is Bipolar Disorder Treatment Important?

-Left untreated, bipolar disorder can cause significant difficulties.
+Left untreated, bipolar disorder treatment in San Diego CA can cause significant difficulties.
 Depressive symptoms may impede your ability to perform daily tasks, attend work or school, or care for yourself or others.
 Those with manic symptoms often make risky decisions, stay awake for extended periods, or struggle to socialize in their normal manner.